Teófilo Otoni: Statistical region

-According to the modern (2017) geographic classification by Brazil's National Institute of Geography and Statistics (IBGE), the city is the main municipality in the Intermediate Geographic Region of Teófilo Otoni.
+According to the modern (2017) geographic classification by Brazil's National Institute of Geography and Statistics (IBGE1), the city is the main municipality in the Intermediate Geographic Region of Teófilo Otoni.

 Until 2017, Teófilo Otoni used to be a statistical microregion including the following municipalities: Ataléia, Catuji, Franciscópolis, Frei Gaspar, Itaipé, Ladainha, Malacacheta, Novo Oriente de Minas, Ouro Verde de Minas, Pavão, Poté, Setubinha, and Teófilo Otoni.
 The population of this region was 253,679 in 2000 and the area was 11,296.80 km^{2} (roughly the size of The Gambia and a little larger than Jamaica.
 The population density was 22.46 inhabitants/km^{2}.

 Economy

 Teófilo Otoni is a trade centre for an agricultural hinterland in which livestock raising is of some importance.
 The city has small-scale manufacturing and food-processing plants.
 Poor soils for agriculture and lack of industry have made Teófilo Otoni a major source of immigration to other regions of Brazil.
 In 2005 the GDP was R$723 million, of which 515 million was from services, 101 was from industry, and 37 million was from agriculture.
 Industry employed about 2,000 workers, services employed 8,800 workers, and public administration employed 2,300 workers.

 Téofilo Otoni's strongest economic sector is a diverse and bustling service industry.
 The city has several commercial areas and a shopping mall, City Mall.
 Prominent businesses in Teófilo Otoni include Pharmacy Indiana, Stationery Graffite, the store Magda Magazin, and Ramos Transport.
 The trade in precious stones is also quite important as the city is considered an International Capital of Precious Stones, which comprises a good portion of its economy.

 In October 1994, government of Brazil created an Export Processing Zone of 14.31 hectares in Teófilo Otoni, attracting several industries since then.

 The city was granted the FIPP (International Fair of Precious Stones) recognized worldwide.

 The city is served by Kemil Kumaira Airport.